jalopezma/dotfiles/lazy.nvim/README.md

 ## Lazy.nvim

+`:Lazy`

 ### which-keys

 `'` lists buffers
 `"` lists registers (you can do `"<register>p` to paste it) `z=` spelling suggestions

+### Mason

+`:Mason`

+Install the required lsp, linter or formatters you need.
+Examples:

+Linters:
+- eslint_d (daemon)

+Lsp
+- lua-language-server
+- python-lsp-server pylsp
+- typescript-language-server tsserver

+Formatter
+- prettierd (daemon)
+- black
+- autopep8

+# To do

+Conflicts with other keymaps to fix
+-- `gcc` - Toggles the current line using linewise comment -- `gbc` - Toggles the current line using blockwise comment